su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Laminar_Diffusion_Flame/Inc_Laminar_Diffusion_Flame.md

 CONTROLLING_VARIABLE_SOURCE_NAMES = (NULL, NULL)
 ```

 We use a flamelet model for the other fluid submodels, except for density.
 For density, we use the incompressible ideal gas law.
 In that case we do not have to store density in the table.
+The results are the same.

 ```
 KIND_SCALAR_MODEL= FLAMELET